fysikteknologsektionen/ftek-monoplugin/README.md

 The project includes a [devcontainer](https://code.visualstudio.com/docs/remote/create-dev-container) configuration which contains all tools needed for development.
 To use this you need to install Docker (either CLI or [Docker Desktop](https://www.docker.com/products/docker-desktop/)), and the [remote development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) after which you can simply select "Clone Repository in Container Volume..." from the Remote Explorer tab.

+After starting the devcontainer, WordPress will be accessable at <http://localhost:8888> on your local machine.
+You may log in by visiting <http://localhost:8888/wp-login.php> and entering the default credentials:

+-   Username: `admin`
+-   Password: `password`

 ### Getting started

 Install npm and Composer dependencies (performed automatically when a devcontainer is first created):